• Menu

 Don’t just buy more storage bins either.
 If you cannot find a place for an item, make a place.
 This may mean getting rid of something to make that space.

-Oh, the top of the fridge and the clutter it brings.
+Oh, the top of the fridge and the clutter (and dust) it brings.
 It is so easy to put things up there.
-It is out of site, kind of, and out of mind.
+It is out of sight, kind of, and out of mind.

 We are still guilty of placing items on top of the fridge, but I fight it as hard as possible.